David Paich: Personal life

 David Paich was born in Los Angeles, California to Hilda Lorraine Paich and Martin Louis Paich.
 He had one sister, Lorraine Louise Paich Cohen, who died on December 20, 2010, at age 58.
 She was a survivor of a double lung transplant that took place in November 2006, and Paich took a leave of absence from Toto in 2003–2008 to help care for her.
 She has three credits on albums her brother David was involved in.
-These include two production credits, one from the 1978 Cheryl Lynn self-titled debut album David produced, and one from the 1981 Sarah Vaughan album titled Songs Of The Beatles.
+These include two production credits, one from the 1978 Cheryl Lynn self-titled debut album David produced, and one from the 1981 Sarah Vaughan album titled Songs of the Beatles.
 She was also credited as providing vocals on the Toto song "Struck By Lightning" from their 2018 studio album Old Is New.
 His mother, Hilda, died in 1979, and his father, Marty, died on August 12, 1995.
-He married his wife, Lorraine, in 1984 and they have one daughter together named Elizabeth, who was born on November 4, 1989.
+He married his wife, Lorraine, on December 8, 1984.
+They have one daughter together named Elizabeth, who was born on November 4, 1988.